 DiPrete Brown holds degrees from Yale College, the Harvard School of Public Health, and the Harvard Divinity School.
 Her teaching and service inform writing and speaking about global health, gender equity, civil society, and social change.
 She has written a novel entitled Caminata: A Journey, based on her Peace Corps Service in Honduras, where she lived and worked in an orphanage, providing guidance and social services for teenage girls.

 DiPrete Brown is affiliated with the UW-Madison African Studies Program and the Latin American, Caribbean and Iberian Studies Program.
-She also serves on the Advisory Boards of the Morgridge Center for Public Service, the UniverCity Alliance and the Latino Earth Partnership.
+She also serves as a co-chair for the UniverCity Alliance.

 - Civil Society & Community Studies

-- Latin American, Caribbean and Iberian Studies Program
+- UW–Madison African Studies program and Latin American, Caribbean and Iberian Studies Program

 - 4W Women and Well-Being Initiative